tensorlakeai/indexify/docs/docs/apis/extractors/embedding.md

 #### [MiniLML6 - Sentence Transformer](https://github.com/tensorlakeai/indexify-extractors/tree/main/embedding/minilm-l6)
 This extractor extractors an embedding for a piece of text.
-It uses the huggingface [MiniLM-6 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), which is a tiny but very robust emebdding model for text.
+It uses the huggingface [MiniLM-6 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), which is a tiny but very robust embedding model for text.

 #### [MPnet - Sentence Transformer](https://github.com/tensorlakeai/indexify-extractors/tree/main/embedding/mpnet)
 This is a sentence embedding extractor based on the [MPNET Multilingual Base V2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2).